CYCLE PROFESSIONAL TRAINING ROUTES, SOAK UP SOME SUN, AND GET A TASTE OF SPAIN IN COSTA BLANCA

 Puerto de Ebo

 Puerto de Ebo follows the CV-712 from Vall d'Ebo, heading over the pas towards the Costa Blanca.
 This is a short and fairly easy climb, with regular gradients.
-It is very popular with professional cyclists staying in nearby towns, who include Ebo as part of long circular rides.
+It's popular with professional cyclists.

 Discover the incredible tours available to explore in Costa Blanca.Show all